School review & community guidelines

 Yes, we do!
 GreatSchools publishes all reviews that adhere to our guidelines.
 That includes a wide range of positive, lukewarm, and negative reviews.
 In most cases, an otherwise acceptable review will contain just one name, word, or sentence that violates one of our guidelines — and still we must remove it.
 This also happens with positive reviews, though less frequently, of course.
 We understand that not all experiences are good ones, so please help us help you get your point of view published by stating your opinion constructively and by adhering to our guidelines.

 How do I flag a review?

-To report a review to our moderation team, click the “report review” button located in the lower left corner of each overall review, or the “report” link located underneath each topical review.
+To report a review to our moderation team, click the blue “report” link below the review.
 Tell us how the review violates our guidelines and click submit.